Mark Burns (pastor): Storming of the United States Capitol

-After the storming of the United States Capitol in January 2021 by Trump supporters, Burns was among those who advanced the idea that people associated with Antifa were responsible for the attack.
+After the January 6 United States Capitol attack, Burns was among those who advanced the idea that people associated with antifa were responsible for the attack.

 LGBTQ people

-In a 2022 interview with conservative commentator Stew Peters, Burns called for the arrest of supportive parents of transgender children, comparing them and pro-LGBTQ teachers to the leaders of the Hitler Youth.
+In a 2022 interview with far-right internet personality Stew Peters, Burns called for the arrest of supportive parents of transgender children, comparing them and pro-LGBTQ teachers to the leaders of the Hitler Youth.
 He further called for their conviction for treason, reminding Peters that the penalty for treason is death.

+Russo-Ukrainian War

+Despite having initially been "on record as being one of the staunch opponents of supporting Ukraine" during the Russo-Ukrainian War, following a personal visit to the country Burns admitted that he had been "brainwashed by fake news media about Ukraine" with regards to allegations of suppression of religious faith and atrocities being committed by Russia, declaring as a result his opinion of Vladimir Putin to be "Evil, pure evil".